tremor-rs/tremor-runtime/SECURITY.md

 Specifically:

-  * Tremor favors safe over unsafe rust code.
+- Tremor favors safe over unsafe rust code.
-    * Safe code is generally considered the better option
+  - Safe code is generally considered the better option
-    * Unless, performance critical concerns on the hot path suggest otherwise
+  - Unless, performance critical concerns on the hot path suggest otherwise
-    * Over time, unsafe code should be displaced with safe code
+  - Over time, unsafe code should be displaced with safe code
-  * Tremor is conservative on matters of code health.
+- Tremor is careful on matters of code health.
-    * Clippy is pedantic mode is mandated for all rust code
+  - Clippy is pedantic mode is mandated for all rust code
-    * Property based testing, model-based testing and fuzz-testing are used
+  - Property based testing, model-based testing and fuzz-testing are used
-    * Additional audits for code quality are in force
+  - Additional audits for code quality are in force
-  * Static analysis
+- Static analysis
-    * Tremor analyses external library dependencies for all direct and indirect dependencies
+  - Tremor analyses external library dependencies for all direct and indirect dependencies
-    * Tremor logs and reports all LICENSE, CVE and other violations both in our CI code and using other tools
+  - Tremor logs and reports all LICENSE, CVE and other violations both in our CI code and using other tools
-    * Additional dynamic and static analysis methods can be added to broaden/deepen coverage
+  - Additional dynamic and static analysis methods can be added to broaden/deepen coverage

 # Non Recommendation

-We do *not* recommend running tremor outside of corporate firewalls at this time.
+We do _not_ recommend running tremor outside of corporate firewalls at this time.

 Although every care is taken to ensure there are no security flaws within the code-base tremor, to date, has been designed with deployment in secure, well-defended environments with active intrusion detection and defenses run by security professionals.

 # Recommendation